 The Fox Glacier to Queenstown

 After hiking the fox glacier, it’s quite a long drive all the way down to Queenstown, so we decided to break up the journey by stopping off at a campsite along the way.
 There are lots of activities to do in Queenstown, but it’s also the most expensive town in New Zealand so there is a good chance you will find it cheaper to do most of the activities on offer elsewhere in New Zealand (such as jet boating).
-Queenstown is a great place to visit an ice bar or enjoy a famous ‘Fergburger’ set against a stunning mountain backdrop.
+You could also visit an ice bar in Queenstown or enjoy a famous ‘Fergburger’ set against a stunning mountain backdrop.
 It’s also the perfect launchpad to visit Milford Sound!

 Queenstown to Kaikoura